-It is a great chance to learn more about your potential partner, the software, their previous projects and their industry-specific experience.
+It’s a great chance to learn more about your potential partner, the software, previous projects and their industry-specific experience.

-On the flip side, it is a good chance for potential partners to learn more about your business and its unique quirks and requirements.
+On the flip side, it is a good chance for potential partners to learn more about your business, its unique quirks and requirements.

-While it might not initially seem like a positive, it is useful for prospective partners to know as much as possible about your business, the number of staff you employ and number and location of sites, as well as being educated on your specific industry.
+While it might not initially seem like a positive, it is useful for prospective partners to know as much as possible about your business.
+The number of staff you employ and number of sites are all insightful.
 This gives them a chance to opt out if they feel they do not have the required expertise.

 Finding a partner that is enthused by your business and can exhibit past projects in similar areas is a good route to success.

 There’s only so much you can learn from online research and mulling over facts and figures.

 At the end of the day, you’ll want to know more about the partner you’re entrusting with delivering improved business processes.